-Consider the impact of any operations on local communities, mitigating potential adverse effects:
+We will consider the impact of any operations on local communities, mitigating potential adverse effects:

-- We will work with our outsourcers to engage with local communities to assess, monitor and address, where possible, social and community impacts. - We will consider ways to share some of the benefit of the operation with local communities. - We will encourage, where possible, local employment by our contractors. - We will seek a 'just transition' for workers and communities as the world's economy responds to climate change.
+- We will work with our outsourcers and portfolio companies to engage with local communities to assess, monitor and address, where possible, social and community impacts. - We will consider ways to share some of the benefit of the operation with local communities. - We will encourage, where possible, local employment by our contractors and portfolio companies. - We will seek a 'just transition' for workers and communities as the world's economy responds to climate change.